kathye/cleaning-data-project/README.md

 cleaning-data-project
 =====================

-The objective of this project was to get the human activity recognition using smatrtphones data set from the archive of the information and computer sciences department of the University of California; extract a subset of columns into a tidy data and compute averages by subject and activity for 66 variables.
+The objective of this project was to get the human activity recognition using smatrtphones data set from the archive of the information and computer sciences department of the University of California; extract a subset of columns into a tidy data set and compute averages by subject and activity for 66 variables.

 Data description link: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones